The64thGamer/cheeseepedia/content/thju91c259tgb427/content.md

 ## Trivia:

 - The Studio C Puppets for this show feature white borders around each square for the Studio C Puppets.
 Helen's is green, Pasqually's is red, Munch is amber, and Jasper is blue.
 - This was the final show to feature the Studio C Bluescreen footage.
-It also seemingly has the Studio C Bluescreen footage leftover from {{< wiki-link "Chuck E's Variety Show - Best of 1999" >}}.
+It also seemingly has the Studio C Bluescreen footage leftover from [Chuck E's Variety Show - Best of 1999].
 - This was Karisa McKinney's final show as Helen Henny.